Robert Buckley

-Robert Earl Buckley (born May 2, 1981) is an American actor, known for his roles as Major Lillywhite on The CW's comedy-drama series iZombie from 2015 until 2019, Kirby Atwood on NBC's comedy-drama series Lipstick Jungle and Clay Evans on The CW's teen drama series One Tree Hill.
-Buckley also starred as Brian Leonard on ABC's horror drama series 666 Park Avenue.
+Robert Earl Buckley (born May 2, 1981) is an American actor, known for his roles as Kirby Atwood on the NBC dramedy series Lipstick Jungle, Clay Evans on The CW drama series One Tree Hill, Brian Leonard on the ABC horror-drama series 666 Park Avenue, Major Lillywhite on The CW dramedy series iZombie, and Evan Kincaid on the Hallmark Channel drama series Chesapeake Shores.

 Early life

 Buckley was born in Claremont in Los Angeles County, California.
 He earned a degree in economics from the University of California, San Diego, graduating in 2003.
 As a college student, Buckley appeared as a contestant on The Price Is Right.
 After working for a year as an economic consultant, he moved back to Los Angeles to pursue a career in acting.